 Reflecting back over my last two years as chair of British Youth Council, and the prior year as a trustee is significantly harder, weirder and less straightforward than I would have imagined.
 The past three years have definitely been varied – both in terms of what young people have prioritised via British Youth Council and

 My name is Joe Stockley, and I’m a trustee for the British Youth Council.
 I also run Communications for an equality charity in Wales called Diverse Cymru, and worked with and around the British Youth Council for six years.
-Those past six years have been quite a wild ride – graduating, unemployment, flirting with homelessness, and lots more – but the constant has been the incredible support, development, and time the British Youth Council has offered me.
+Those past six years have been quite a wild ride – graduating, unemployment, flirting with homelessness,

 The British Youth Council is looking for people aged 16-25 who are motivated by a belief in the work of the British Youth Council to achieve our vision of the world where all young people are respected and able to influence and inform decisions that affect their lives or on which they have strong opinions.